Game Plan For The Week - Cramer's Mad Money (11/17/17)

 Urban Outfitters (NASDAQ:URBN): While the stock of the company has gone up as the earnings come close, Cramer is not sure if it can run after the report.
 It can rally due to short-covering, but Cramer said there are better stocks to buy.

-Palo Alto Networks (NYSE:PANW): Thought their last quarter was strong, Cramer is concerned that Cisco could be taking market share from them.
+Palo Alto Networks (NYSE:PANW): Though their last quarter was strong, Cramer is concerned that Cisco could be taking market share from them.
 "While I think the world of Palo Alto's CEO, Mark McLaughlin, I want to watch this one and wait here, mainly because the stock was up so big today," he said.

 Intuit (NASDAQ:INTU): Intuit has been doing well and Cramer is bullish on it this time as well.